robin-rpr/calos/doc/clearly-image.rst

 Storage directory
 =================

-:code:`ch-image` maintains state using normal files and directories located in its *storage directory*; contents include various caches and temporary images used for building.
+:code:`clearly image` maintains state using normal files and directories located in its *storage directory*; contents include various caches and temporary images used for building.